 Recipes to Bolster your Dog’s Bowl

-Not everyone is adept in the kitchen, but don’t worry, you don’t need to be a Michelin star chef to make these dog treat recipes.
-We recommend a investing is a freezer and oven-safe silicone treat mold to make uniform treats that are easy to dose.
+Not everyone is adept in the kitchen, but don’t worry, you don’t need to be a Michelin star chef to make these homemade dog treat recipes.
+We recommend investing is a freezer and oven-safe silicone treat mold to make uniform treats that are easy to dose.

-Select one of the common health issues from the table of contents jump to our favourite dog treat recipes to help you customize your dog’s diet and boost his health.
+Select one of the common health issues from the table of contents and jump to our favourite dog treat recipes to help you customize your dog’s diet and boost his health.

 Immunity and Defense

 A strong immune system can help fight off disease and illness, but your dog’s immune system plays a much bigger role in overall health.
-In fact, every system in your dog’s body relies on a health immune system to run at peak efficiency.
+In fact, every system in your dog’s body relies on a healthy immune system to run at peak efficiency.

 A poor immune system can lead to chronic illness, skin and coat issues, poor digestion, and signs of ageing.
-Here are two dog treat recipes to help boost your dog’s immune system:
+Here are two healthy dog treat recipes to help boost your dog’s immune system:

-1. Frozen Bone Broth Boosters
+1. Bone Broth Boosters